Shepherd’s Pie

 Instructions

-- Preheat the oven to 375 degrees F. Lightly grease a 9X13-inch pan with cooking spray (I’ve also used a slightly smaller ceramic casserole dish with good results, too, just makes the layers slightly thicker).
+- Preheat the oven to 375 degrees F. Lightly grease a 9X13-inch pan with cooking spray.

 - Drain the potatoes and return to the pot.
 Mash the potatoes lightly.
-Add the butter, milk (start with 1/2 cup and add more if needed), Parmesan and cheddar cheeses, salt and pepper to taste, and garlic powder.
+Add the butter, milk (start with 1/2 cup and add more if you want the texture creamier and softer), Parmesan and cheddar cheeses, salt and pepper to taste, and garlic powder.
 Mash together until smooth and creamy.
-Stir in the egg yolk until combined.
+Add the egg yolk, if using, and mix until well-combined.

 - For the meat and vegetable mixture, in a large 12-inch nonstick skillet over medium heat, add the ground meat, onion, carrots, garlic, salt and pepper.
 Cook, breaking the meat into small pieces, until the meat is no longer pink and the vegetables are starting to soften, 5-7 minutes or so.
-Drain any excess grease from the mixture.
+Drain excess grease.

 - Sprinkle the flour over the meat and cook over medium to medium-high heat for a minute or so, stirring constantly.
 Stir in the tomato paste, broth, Worcestershire sauce, oregano, thyme, and rosemary.
-Bring to a simmer and continue to simmer gently for 10 minutes.
+Bring to a simmer and cook for 8 to 10 minutes.

 - Stir in the corn and peas.